 Second, the recent boycott of LanguageLine Solutions by BSL/English interpreters.
 After being awarded a contract within a national Framework Agreement they attempted to cut interpreter fees by a third, citing the Framework Agreement as reason for this.
 After a boycott of seven months they conceded that they were not able to fulfill their contractual responsibilities and have since agreed to pay in line with the NUBSLI fee guidance.
 During the seven months, Deaf people’s access to services were compromised.

-Our main concerns being:
+Our main concerns about the FWAs:

 Reduced amount of choice and control for Deaf people